MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

 <style>
-/* --- NEW --- This creates the row layout --- */
+/* --- This creates the row layout --- */
 .video-row {
   display: flex;
   flex-wrap: wrap; /* This lets videos stack on small screens */
   gap: 15px;       /* This adds space between the videos */ }

-/* --- NEW --- This styles each video item in the row --- */
+/* --- This styles each video item in the row --- */
 .video-item {
   flex: 1;
-  min-width: 100px;   /* This controls the minimum size */
+  min-width: 280px;   /* You can change this number */
-  text-align: center; /* This centers your video titles */ }
+  text-align: center;

+  /* --- ADD THESE 3 LINES TO FIX THE GAP --- */
+  display: flex;
+  flex-direction: column;
+  justify-content: flex-start;
+}

-/* --- This is your existing code --- */
+/* --- This is your existing code for responsive videos --- */
 .video-container {
   position: relative;
   overflow: hidden;